-The same legislation that created the Control Board also created the position of Chief Financial Officer, which had direct control over day-to-day financial operations of each District agency, and independence from the Mayor's office.
-In this regard, the CFO is nominated by the Mayor and approved by the DC Council, after which the nomination is transmitted to the U.S. Congress for a thirty-day review period.
+The same legislation that created the Control Board also created the position of chief financial officer, which had direct control over day-to-day financial operations of each District agency, and independence from the mayor's office.
+In this regard, the CFO is nominated by the mayor and approved by the DC Council, after which the nomination is transmitted to the U.S. Congress for a 30-day review period.

 In 2006, Congress passed into law the 2005 District of Columbia Omnibus Authorization Act (Omnibus Act), approved October 16, 2005 (Public Law 109-356, 120 Stat.
 2019).
 The Omnibus Act transferred additional functions and personnel to the OCFO, such as the District of Columbia Lottery.
 The Omnibus Act also reasserted the independence and authority of the OCFO after the Control Board had become a dormant administrative agency on September 30, 2001, following four consecutive years of balanced budgets and clean audits.

-As CFO, Gandhi manages the District’s financial operations, which includes some 875 staff members in tax and revenue administration; the treasury, comptroller and budget offices; economic/fiscal analysis and revenue estimation functions; agency financial operations; and the D.C.
-Lottery.
+The CFO manages the District’s financial operations, which includes some 1,700-plus staff members in tax and revenue administration; the treasury, comptroller and budget offices; economic/fiscal analysis and revenue estimation functions; agency financial operations; and the DC Lottery.
 He works closely with congressional committees that oversee District affairs, as well as U.S. Office of Management and Budget staff.
 He also interacts regularly with the Wall Street financial community, including rating agencies, regarding the District’s financial matters.